|

 that are of the specified class are filtered before being

-put into the result Collection
+put into the result Collection.

-of the candidate instances.public void setCandidates(Extent pcs)
+cls - the Class of the candidate instances.public void setCandidates(Extent pcs)

-to query.
+Extent to query.

-- the candidate Extent
+pcs - the candidate Extent.public void setCandidates(java.util.Collection pcs)

-to query.
+Collection to query.

-- the candidate Collection
+pcs - the candidate Collection.public void setFilter(java.lang.String filter)

-The filter specification is a String
+The filter specification is a String containing a Boolean

 expression that is to be evaluated for each of the instances